 Things to do this week for a healthy pregnancy

 This can be a difficult time to think about what’s healthy, especially if you’re experiencing constant nausea.
 If you’ve been battling nausea or heartburn symptoms, you may be grabbing for whatever food doesn’t make you want to run to the bathroom.
 You may even have lost a few pounds by this point.
 If you have lost weight due to nausea or vomiting, speak with your healthcare provider.
-Approximately 10 percent of women require medication for nausea and vomiting in pregnancy.
+Some women require medication for nausea and vomiting in pregnancy.

 If nausea is making it difficult to eat your fruits and vegetables, look for one or two you think you might be able to stomach.
 Start small.
 If you can only fit one or two into your diet at this point, that’s all right.
 Once the nausea goes away, you can focus on adding more nutritious foods to your diet.